 the request for reinstatement was not filed within the required 60-month time limit and good cause for late filing is not found; or

-he or she is engaging in SGA in the month the request is filed; or
+he or she engages in SGA in the month of filing and SGA continues in the month after the month of filing; or

 he or she does not meet eligibility factors in the month of filing the request (e.g., income, excess resources); or

 he or she previously requested EXR for the same period of disability and received provisional payments for that request (see DI 13050.030A.3.); or

 the DDS determines the individual does not meet the disability requirements for EXR.

 An individual can elect to not receive provisional cash payments while the EXR request is being processed.

 3. Paying Provisional Payments on a Subsequent EXR Request